I think there never before was a meeting anything like this in this Church. There are so many of you here tonight. How good you look.

 Many years ago I worked for a railroad in the central offices in Denver.
 I was in charge of what is called head-end traffic.
 That was in the days when nearly everyone rode passenger trains.
 One morning I received a call from my counterpart in Newark, New Jersey.
 He said, “Train number such-and-such has arrived, but it has no baggage car.
 Somewhere, 300 passengers have lost their baggage, and they are mad.”

 I went immediately to work to find out where it may have gone.
 I found it had been properly loaded and properly trained in Oakland, California.
 It had been moved to our railroad in Salt Lake City, been carried to Denver, down to Pueblo, put on another line, and moved to St. Louis.
 There it was to be handled by another railroad which would take it to Newark, New Jersey.
-But some thoughtless switchman in the St. Louis yards moved a small piece of steel just 7.5 centimeters, a switch point, then pulled the lever to uncouple the car.
-We discovered that a baggage car that belonged in Newark, New Jersey, was in fact in New Orleans, Louisiana—2,400 kilometers from its destination.
-Just the 7.5-centimeter movement of the switch in the St. Louis yard by a careless employee had started it on the wrong track, and the distance from its true destination increased dramatically.
+But some thoughtless switchman in the St. Louis yards moved a small piece of steel just three inches, a switch point, then pulled the lever to uncouple the car.
+We discovered that a baggage car that belonged in Newark, New Jersey, was in fact in New Orleans, Louisiana—1,500 miles from its destination.
+Just the three-inch movement of the switch in the St. Louis yard by a careless employee had started it on the wrong track, and the distance from its true destination increased dramatically.
 That is the way it is with our lives.
 Instead of following a steady course, we are pulled by some mistaken idea in another direction.
 The movement away from our original destination may be ever so small, but, if continued, that very small movement becomes a great gap and we find ourselves far from where we intended to go.

-Have you ever looked at one of those 5-meter farm gates?
+Have you ever looked at one of those 16-foot farm gates?
 When it is opened, it swings very wide.
 The end at the hinges moves ever so slightly, while out at the perimeter the movement is great.
 It is the little things upon which life turns that make the big difference in our lives, my dear young friends.

 Be smart.
 The Lord wants you to educate your minds and hands, whatever your chosen field.
 Whether it be repairing refrigerators, or the work of a skilled surgeon, you must train yourselves.
 Seek for the best schooling available.
 Become a workman of integrity in the world that lies ahead of you.
 I repeat, you will bring honor to the Church and you will be generously blessed because of that training.